allisonlynnbasore14/ComputerMusic/program.md

 First, to make computer generated music, you need to fork and clone the GITHUB repository with the program files.
 To fork and clone the GITHUB repository, follow the following instructions:

  Notice---The repository that this website is attached to is not the complete repository.
-Due to large music files, a GITHUB website could not be made.--
+Due to large music files, a GITHUB website could not be made.
+Instead, this website was made from a semi-complete repository.
+The link below will direct you to the real repository--

  1) Click on the following link: